Bill

 AI Summary

-This bill, known as the REPORT Act (Reporting Efficiently to Proper Officials in Response to Terrorism Act of 2025), establishes a mandatory reporting requirement for federal agencies following a terrorist act within the United States.
-Specifically, the Secretary of Homeland Security, Attorney General, FBI Director, and head of the National Counterterrorism Center must submit a comprehensive, unclassified report (which may include a classified annex) to key congressional committees within one year of completing an investigation into a terrorist incident.
-The report must outline the known facts of the terrorist act, identify potential security vulnerabilities that contributed to the incident, and provide recommendations for improving homeland and national security, including potential changes to law enforcement practices or legislation.
-The reports must be made publicly accessible online and can be combined into quarterly submissions.
-Agencies may withhold information that could compromise ongoing investigations, but must still provide as much information as possible.
-The reporting requirement will be in effect for five years from the act's enactment, and importantly, the bill explicitly states that the National Counterterrorism Center will not be granted prosecutorial or investigatory powers through this legislation.
+This bill, known as the REPORT Act, establishes a comprehensive reporting requirement for federal agencies following an act of terrorism within the United States.
+Specifically, when a terrorist act occurs, the Secretary of Homeland Security, Attorney General, FBI Director, and potentially the head of the National Counterterrorism Center must submit an unclassified report (which may include a classified annex) to key congressional committees within one year of the investigation's completion.
+The report must be made publicly available online and must detail the known facts of the terrorist act, identify potential security gaps that could prevent similar future incidents, and provide recommendations for improving homeland and national security, including potential changes to law enforcement practices or legal frameworks.
+The bill allows agencies to withhold information that could compromise ongoing investigations, with the obligation to notify congressional committees of such omissions.
+Reports can be combined into quarterly submissions, and any Member of Congress can request the reports.
+The reporting requirement will automatically expire five years after the act's enactment, and the bill explicitly states that the National Counterterrorism Center will not gain investigative or prosecutorial powers through this legislation.

 Committee Categories